-WHEREAS, GARRISON and OLYMBEC allege that SETTLOR is a potentially responsible party under the Comprehensive Environmental Response, Compensation and Liability Act, as amended by the Superfund Amendments and Reauthorization Act, 42 U.S.C. §§ 9601, et seq. ("CERCLA"), the Resource Conservation and Recovery Act, 42 U.S.C. §§ 6901, et seq. ("RCRA"), Ohio Revised Code Chapter 3734, comparable Ohio statutes, federal or state regulations promulgated thereunder, and Ohio common law in connection with the alleged presence, generation, transportation, storage, treatment, disposal, abandonment, release, threatened release, removal, and remediation of hazardous substances (as that term is defined in CERCLA Section 101(14), 42 U.S.C. § 9601(14)), and other wastes arising from the stockpiling and subsequent abandonment of cathode ray tubes and other electronic waste (collectively, all such wastes, materials and substances are referred to herein as "E-Waste") at, to or migrating from the Facility.
+WHEREAS, GARRISON and OLYMBEC allege that SETTLORS are potentially responsible parties under the Comprehensive Environmental Response, Compensation and Liability Act, as amended by the Superfund Amendments and Reauthorization Act, 42 U.S.C. §§ 9601, et seq. ("CERCLA"), the Resource Conservation and Recovery Act, 42 U.S.C. §§ 6901, et seq. ("RCRA"), Ohio Revised Code Chapter 3734, comparable Ohio statutes, federal or state regulations promulgated thereunder, and Ohio common law in connection with the alleged presence, generation, transportation, arranging, storage, treatment, disposal, abandonment, release, threatened release, removal, and remediation of hazardous substances (as that term is defined in CERCLA Section 101(14), 42 U.S.C. § 9601(14)), and other wastes arising from the stockpiling and subsequent abandonment of cathode ray tubes and other electronic waste (collectively, "E-Waste") at, to or migrating from the Facility.

-WHEREAS, due to the uncertainties, costs, time and legal issues associated with litigation, the Parties desire to resolve any and all claims involving SETTLOR's alleged liability relating to the Facility that have been asserted or could be asserted either now or in the future, whether known or unknown, including, without limitation, claims under CERCLA, RCRA, Ohio Revised Code Chapter 3734, comparable Ohio statutes, federal or state regulations promulgated thereunder, common law, or any other legal theory in connection with the alleged presence, generation, arranging, transportation, storage, treatment, disposal, abandonment, release, threatened release, removal, or remediation of E-Waste at, to or migrating from the Facility (including, without limitation, all claims involving remedial investigations and feasibility studies, records of decision, response actions, removal actions, remedial design and remedial action or any other activity related to E-Waste associated with the Facility) subject, however, to the limitations set forth herein.
+WHEREAS, due to the uncertainties, costs, time and legal issues associated with litigation, the Parties desire to resolve any and all claims involving SETTLORS' alleged liability relating to the Facility that have been asserted or could be asserted either now or in the future, whether known or unknown, including, without limitation, claims under CERCLA, RCRA, Ohio Revised Code Chapter 3734, comparable Ohio statutes, federal or state regulations promulgated thereunder, common law, or any other legal theory in connection with the alleged presence, generation, transportation, arranging, storage, treatment, disposal, abandonment, release, threatened release, removal, or remediation of E-Waste at, to or migrating from the Facility (including, without limitation, all claims involving remedial investigations and feasibility studies, records of decision, response actions, removal actions, remedial design and remedial action or any other activity related to E-Waste associated with the Facility) subject, however, to the limitations set forth herein.

-WHEREAS, for the consideration described herein, including SETTLOR's payment of the Settlement Amount as defined in Section 5(a) and as identified in Appendix A, and except as specifically limited by this Agreement, GARRISON and OLYMBEC have agreed:
+WHEREAS, for the consideration described herein, including payment of the Settlement Amount as defined in Section 5(a) and as identified in Appendix A, and except as specifically limited by this Agreement, GARRISON and OLYMBEC have agreed:

-- i. to release and covenant not to sue SETTLOR with respect to, subject to Section 4, any and all Released Claims, as defined in Section 3, that have been or could be asserted either now or in the future against SETTLOR with respect to the Facility; - to move the U.S. District Court for the Southern District of Ohio ("S.D.
-Ohio") for the entry of an order pursuant to a joint motion for approval of the Agreement that extends contribution protection to SETTLOR in keeping with CERCLA Section 113(f)(1), 42 U.S.C. § 9613(f)(1); and - iii. to identify SETTLOR to the State of Ohio as an entity that has settled its liability with GARRISON and OLYMBEC and to ask the State of Ohio to refrain from pursuing enforcement against SETTLOR with respect to the Facility. - NOW, THEREFORE, in consideration of the mutual covenants and agreements contained herein and for other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged by the Parties, the Parties agree as follows:
+- i. to release and covenant not to sue either SETTLOR with respect to, subject to Section 4, any and all Released Claims, as defined in Section 3, that have been or could be asserted either now or in the future against such SETTLOR with respect to the Facility; - ii. to move the U.S. District Court for the Southern District of Ohio ("S.D.
+Ohio") for the entry of an order pursuant to a joint motion for approval of the Agreement that extends contribution protection to SETTLORS in keeping with CERCLA Section 113(f)(1), 42 U.S.C. § 9613(f)(1); and - iii. to identify SETTLORS to the State of Ohio as entities that have settled their liability with GARRISON and OLYMBEC and to ask the State of Ohio to refrain from pursuing enforcement against either SETTLOR with respect to the Facility. - NOW, THEREFORE, in consideration of the mutual covenants and agreements contained herein and for other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged by the Parties, the Parties agree as follows: